-The total net exposure in Table D.2 is defined as the sum of net exposures for all counterparties with a positive net exposure.
+The total net exposure in relation to derivatives and reporeverse transactions are shown in Table D.2 and is defined as the sum of net exposures for all counterparties with a positive net exposure.
 Net exposure per counterparty is measured as the difference between the market value and the value of the collateral.
 A positive net exposure is the same as under collateralisation and captures the loss that ATP will realize if the contracts are terminated immediately after the breaches of contract.